Does Your Philosophy of Education Statement Reflect Who You Are?

 - Why you decided to enter the teaching profession.

-- How you define teaching.
+- How you would define your teaching strategies.

 - What style of teaching you use and why you feel it is effective.